 That night I went back to the surfers beach.

+I ended the day sitting on a Spanish beach watching the fires of the kite surfers, armed with a little knowledge and a couple litres of beer, listening to the dry pages of history and geology come to life in my head.
 The fossilized seashells at Conil that I mentioned earlier lived in a shallow sea that filled the valley of the Guadalquiver river.
 As the continent of Africa pushed into the European plate it lifted southern Spain above sea level.
 But about six hundred thousand years earlier than the seashells at Conil, the straights of Gibralter had been closed by the lifting of the crust.
 There was a land bridge between Spain and Africa.

 This had happened several times before, but this was the last time that the two continents had been joined and the Mediterranean had been isolated from the world’s oceans.
 Over a period of a hundred thousand years or so the Mediterranean evaporated, leaving salt flats in its shallower parts.
 Some parts of the Mediterranean are quite deep and they became saline lakes a kilometer or more below the outside world ocean levels.
 The planet was locked in an ice age at the time and it brought typical arid climate conditions.
 Sea levels had dropped because of the huge polar ice caps.
 This is called the Messinian event and it happened 5.33million years ago